 Our board of directors has established a process by which stockholders or other interested parties may communicate in writing with the Chair of any committee of our board of directors or the independent directors of our board of directors as a group.
 Any such communication sent by e-mail should be sent to stockholdercommunications@roireit.net.
-Any such communications sent by U.S. mail or overnight delivery should be directed to the attention of the Independent Directors, the Chair of the Audit Committee, the Chair of the Company, at Retail Opportunity Investments Corp.
+Any such communications sent by U.S. mail or overnight delivery should be directed to the attention of the Independent Directors, the Chair of the Audit Committee, the Chair of the Compensation Committee, or the Chair of the Nominating and Corporate Governance Committee, as the case may be, in each instance in care of the Company, at Retail Opportunity Investments Corp.
 8905 Towne Centre Drive Suite 108, San Diego, California 92122.
 Our representative will forward them to the intended recipient(s).
 We reserve the right to disregard any communication that our Chief Executive Officer determines is unduly hostile, threatening, illegal, does not reasonably relate to us or our business, or is similarly inappropriate.
 Our Chief Executive Officer has the authority to disregard any inappropriate communications or to take other appropriate actions with respect to any such inappropriate communications.
 Our board of directors has approved this communication process.